-It’s worth noting that the Workers’ Comp claims process may differ slightly from state to state.
-To learn more about your state, be sure to check out its Workers’ Compensation Board.
+It’s worth noting that the workers’ comp claims process differs slightly from state to state.
+To learn about the rules in your state, refer to its workers’ compensation board.

-Different states also have different statues of limitations for filing Workman’s Comp claims.
+Different states also have different statues of limitations for filing workers' comp claims.
 That means depending on where you live, your employees will have a specific deadline for filing a claim (which may vary based on the type of injury).
-For example, in Maryland, the statute of limitations for filing a Workers’ Comp claim is two years from the date of the injury.
+For example, in Maryland, the statute of limitations for filing a workers’ comp claim is two years from the date of the injury.

-Another deadline is the amount of time an employee has to notify their employer about the injury.
-In most cases, they must notify you within 30 to 45 days of their injury.
-For example, in Missouri, employees who fail to notify their employer within 30 days of the injury can jeopardize their ability to receive Workers’ Compensation benefits.
+Another deadline is the amount of time an employee has to notify the employer about the injury.
+In most cases, the employer must be notified within 30 to 45 days of the injury.
+For example, in Missouri, employees who fail to notify the employer within 30 days of the injury can jeopardize their ability to receive workers’ compensation benefits.

-The notification can be formal (e.g., a letter or email detailing the work injury) or informal (e.g., an employee mentioning that their wrist hurts from typing all day).
-To err on the side of caution, always ask your hurt employee to submit a written notification of their injury, detailing the nature of the ailment and when, how, and where it occurred.
+The notification can be a formal letter or email detailing the work injury, or it can be informal, such as an employee mentioning wrist pain caused from typing all day.
+To err on the side of caution, always ask an injured employee to submit a written notification of the injury detailing the nature of the ailment and when, how, and where it occurred.